rdhaliwal/helpful-invention/README.md

 ### Environment:
 I'm currently using:

- - node v8.0.0
+ - node v8.6.0
- - npm v5.0.0
+ - npm v5.3.0
- - yarn 0.24.6
+ - yarn 1.1.0

+There's an `.nvmrc` file to use if you need

+### Install:
+ - run `yarn install`

+### Configure:
 You'll need to have a `.env` file setup with the following:

  - `INTERCOM_AUTH_TOKEN` : This is your Intercom Authentication Token
  - `INTERCOM_API` : The Intercom API endpoint.

-### Install:
- - run `yarn install`
+It's currently configured to get the last 50 pages.
+This can be adjusted by editing the `INTERCOM_PAGE_COUNT` variable before running the script.
+It means that you can't actually export for a specific time period, just by a specific number of the last few pages.

 ### Run:

+ - Run `yarn conversations` to export all conversations that have any tag

+If you want to export conversations only for a specific tag:

  - Run `yarn tags` to fetch a list of all your tags in Intercom
    - this will print a list of all the tags and their ids, for use later if you want
- - Run `yarn conversations` to export all conversations that have any tag
  - Run `yarn conversations -- --tag='12343'` to export conversations that have only that tag
    - `--tag` is the id of the tag.
  - The output will be saved in `result.csv`